Stewl3/DiceRollerOverTCP/README.md

 # DiceRollerOverTCP (WORK IN PROGRESS)
-Program that rolls two dice over a TCP local host connection.
+Program that rolls a set number of dice over a TCP local host connection.